- Home

 Sailing

-Learn your lines and what knot to do on a sailboat in Dublin Bay.
-The Start Sailing Course in Dún Laoghaire with the Irish National Sailing and Powerboat School covers all the basics, from what to wear to setting the sails and negotiating all kinds of wind.
-The school runs more advanced courses at the marina in Malahide, including a one day crash course in how to crew a modern yacht and five-day programme on how to skipper a boat.
+Learn your lines and get the knack of tying sailing knots in Dublin Bay.
+The Start Sailing Course at the Irish National Sailing and Powerboat School in Dún Laoghaire covers all the basics, from what to wear and setting the sails to negotiating all kinds of wind.
+If you'd like to dive deeper, they also run more advanced courses at the marina in Malahide, including a one-day crash course in how to crew a modern yacht and a five-day programme on how to skipper a boat.

 Kitesurfing